-The proposed recovery method is summarized in Algorithm 2 and is referred to as NEST Esprit (NESPRIT).
+The proposed recovery method is summarized in Algorithm 2 and is referred to as NESPRIT.

-The NESPRIT algorithm can theoretically exhibit infinite frequency precision in identifying the Doppler frequencies when there is no noise.
+The NESPRIT algorithm can theoretically exhibit infinite frequency-precision in identifying the Doppler frequencies when there is no noise.
 However, it has a large computational load.
 The complexity of NESPRIT is dominated by the eigendecomposition of a $P \times P$ Hermitian matrix, which requires $O(P^3)$ operations [41].
-However, note that more computationally efficient methods, presented in [42], may be used to reduce the complexity of traditional ESPRIT.
+Note, however, that more computationally efficient methods, presented in [42], may be used to reduce the complexity of traditional ESPRIT.